DarkShadowNemo/old-TTGames-NemoGHGBeta/README.md

 # old-TTGames-NemoGHGBeta

-this imports and exports old ttgames ghg file formats into blender 4x, for nemo, twoc, haven and lsw1
+this imports and exports old ttgames ghg file formats into blender 4x, for nemo, twoc, haven, lsw1, narnia ps2

 as u can see in the img u can see a ghg model but still wip to fill entire face data up